almqv/Euclid/README.md

-# Hohmann
+# Euclid
-Cool 3D stuff
+Basic & lightweight OpenGL 3D renderer.

 ## Preview
 Here is a super simple example of the renderer: